Part VIII: The Toolkit — CAGE and ARCH

 The Compound Effect

 CAGE components are not independent - they compound.
-Context without Align produces output that knows the domain but not the organisation.
+Context without Align produces output that may be working from the right knowledge but a misread of the task.
 Goals without Context produces output that knows what success looks like but not where you are starting from.
 Examples without Goals produces output that looks like previous work but may not serve the current purpose.
-All four together produce output that is contextually grounded, institutionally appropriate, strategically targeted, and calibrated to professional quality standards.
+All four together produce output that is contextually grounded, plan-verified before execution, strategically targeted, and calibrated to professional quality standards.
 This is what separates context engineering from prompting.
 A prompt provides one or two of these.
-CAGE provides all four, systematically, every time.
+CAGE provides all four, systematically, with Align closing the loop before any artefact is committed.

 8.3 - ARCH: The Verification Chain